stevenaw/vs-parse/README.md

 `deepParse` - Specifying `true` will also read and parse all dependencies.
 Defaults to `false`.

 Example: A solution is dependent on its projects, while a project is dependent on its packages.

+#### Directory Root
+`dirRoot` - The root directory under which the solution or project lives.
+Defaults to `undefined`.

+Required when doing a deep parse of a solution or project from file contents or a buffer.